benmvp/benmvp.com/content/posts/typescript-react-props-interfaces-types/index.md

 ---

 - More or less the same
+  - 95% of the time they are interchangeable for the simple cases
+  - TS says to use `interface` by default so that's what I do
+- Both can define an object
-- Both can extend just with different syntaxes
+- Both can extend
+- Both can use generics
 - Complex prop relationships will use types
+  - discriminated unions
+  - See other posts
-- There is one little difference...
+- There is one little difference for each
+  - interfaces cannot extend union types
+  - type intersection name collisions cause problems
+    - Use interface
+    - Use `Omit<>`

 Keep learning my friends. 🤓